-All September, SDNCentral is publishing a series on Cisco ACI‘s ecosystem.
+All September, SDxCentral is publishing a series on Cisco ACI‘s ecosystem.
 Don’t miss the first article, and check back weekly for more on Cisco ACI.
-And be sure to check out SDNCentral’s Cisco Data Center Channel for the latest on Cisco ACI, OpFlex, and a whole lot more.
+And be sure to check out SDxCentral’s Cisco Data Center Channel for the latest on Cisco ACI, OpFlex, and a whole lot more.

 Businesses today rely on applications for critical functions at every level of the organization.
 To address the ever-increasing demands of applications and devices, networks are expected to be flexible and open while responding to dynamic demands.